Generative methods for sampling transition paths in molecular dynamics: Generating transition paths with Variational AutoEncoders

 We first plot in Figure~\ref{fig:reconstructed_CNN_A} some reconstructed trajectories and the original ones (from the test set) using the trained VAE.
 The trajectories reconstructed by the VAE have the correct shape but the magnitude of oscillations of the configurations are small compared to the original ones.
 The sampling of the well $A$ is also better in the original trajectories.

 We plot in Figure~\ref{fig:generated_CNN_A} some generated trajectories using points from the latent space represented in Figure~\ref{fig:embeding_2d_CNN_A} by crosses, in an attempt to obtain new trajectories by an extrapolation procedure in latent space.
+Although their overall shape is rather correct (except for some trajectories far from the data points in latent space), most of the generated trajectories are not really convincing, as they are too straight and lack the erratic motion around some mean path arising from the Brownian term in the reference dynamics~\eqref{eq:O_Langevin}.
+To quantify this, we compute the Gaussians increments which are needed to observe a given trajectory, by inverting~\eqref{eq:Langevin-discrete}.
+More precisely, for a given trajectory $q = (q_0,\dots,q_T)$, we compute

+The histograms of the components of the two dimensional vectors~$(\mathcal{G}_0,\dots,\mathcal{G}_{T-1})$ over 100 randomly chosen trajectories are plotted in Figure~\ref{fig:gaussians_relevance}.
+The distribution of the values of~$\mathcal{G}$ for the generated trajectories are much narrower than the corresponding distribution for the trajectories from the training dataset, which corresponds to a standard Gaussian distribution.
+The analysis could be refined here by computing the path action, as considered in~\cite{GRG22} to assess the relevance of generated trajectories.
+The path action is proportional to the sum~$\mathcal{G}_0^2 + \dots + \mathcal{G}_{T-1}^2$, which, unsurprisingly here in view of Figure~\ref{fig:gaussians_relevance}, turns out to have untypical values (too small).

-Although their overall shape is rather correct (except for some trajectories far from the data points in latent space), most of the generated trajectories are not really convincing.
-Using this VAE architecture, we do not take into account the temporal aspect of the trajectory, since everything is encoded in $\R^2$ (which is the dimension of the bottleneck).
-This bi-dimensional space is too small to account for the fluctuations of the whole trajectory.
-One way to deal with this issue would be to post-process the generated trajectories using transition path sampling techniques~\cite{doi:10.1146/annurev.physchem.53.082301.113146} to locally relax the generated paths, for instance by relying on the so-called Brownian tube proposal suggested in~\cite{ Stoltz07}.
-We take an alternative route in Section~\ref{sec:64d_vae} and try instead to incorporate the temporal aspect in the latent space by increasing the dimension of the bottleneck.
+With the VAE architecture we consider, a complete trajectory is encoded in the very low dimensional space~$\R^2$, which is too small to account for the fluctuations of the whole trajectory, and can at best reproduce the average shape of trajectories relating two metastable states.
+One way to deal with this issue and reintroduce some Brownian-like fluctuation in the proposed trajectories would be to post-process the generated trajectories using transition path sampling techniques~\cite{doi:10.1146/annurev.physchem.53.082301.113146} to locally relax the generated paths, for instance by relying on the so-called Brownian tube proposal suggested in~\cite{ Stoltz07}.
+We take an alternative route in Section~\ref{sec:64d_vae} and try instead to incorporate the temporal aspect in the latent space by increasing the dimension of the latent space.